stackhero-io/mosquittoApiAuthentication/README.md

 ## Deploy the app

-From your Node.js service, in Stackhero's console, copy the `git remote command` in the cloned app directory.
+From your Node.js service, in Stackhero's console, copy the `git remote command` and paste it to the cloned app directory (you'll have to do that only the first time).

 Then, deploy the app: `git push -u stackhero`

+If you want to change the `app.js` content, you'll have to commit the changes (`git commit -m`)

 ## Configure your Mosquitto service